MpStyle/container/Readme.md

 ## Usages

-Using a singleton instance wrapper:
+Using the wrapper of singleton instance:

 ```php